 Note: If your shampoo doesn't lather well, you didn't thoroughly wet your hair enough to begin with so dip your hair back under the shower stream.

 - Once you’ve distributed the shampoo throughout your hair and scalp, you are ready to rinse your hair thoroughly.
 This too, is a very important step.
 You DO NOT want to leave traces of shampoo surfactants on your hair!

 *Tip - When you massage the shampoo into your scalp, don't use your fingernails or 'dig into your scalp'.
 Fingernails can scratch your scalp and that can lead to infection.
 Use the pads on your fingertips instead!

 *Tip - Most manufacturer instructions suggest that you use both shampoos and conditioners twice.
-This is a total waste and is a marketing ploy to get you to use more of their product so you'll run out and have to buy more.
+This is simply a marketing ploy to get you to use more and buy more.
 Most of the time, you’ll only need one good shampooing!

 Using shampoos and conditioners shouldn’t be rushed either.
 When you're taking care of your hair, take your time, relax, and enjoy the process.

 Remember that shampoos and conditioners are very different.
 Conditioners were developed to lock in moisture, supply vital nutrients, and protect your hair from the environment.
 They also help make your hair more manageable.

 There are many different types of conditioners to choose from.
 Paying more for one won’t guarantee that you’ll get better results however.
 You’ll need to decide on the brands and types of conditioners that benefit your hair the most.
 If you have problem hair, select conditioners that address your hair's needs.